 These questions, in part, are a big reason why people are actively seeking out life insurance policies right now.
 Not only does life insurance safeguard loved ones from unexpected debt and financial hardship, the living benefits of whole life insurance hedge against market volatility and help protect you from future economic downturns.
 Having the right insurance policies in place makes estate planning a lot easier.
 It also can be used to grow your assets and increase the value of your estate in the long run.

-Estate Planning With Whole Life Insurance
+Creating an Estate Plan With Whole Life Insurance

 Q. What happens to my unpaid debts?